2021 SUMMER MUSIC SERIES

 Saturday, June 26 - Rusty Bucket - Evoking the tradition of New England kitchen tunks and back-porch pavilions of Appalachia, our own homegrown string band features George van Vlaanderen on banjo, Lanny Boardman and Dan Shook on guitar, Ralph Rosenberg on bass, and Brian Steele on mandolin and harmonica.

-Saturday, August 14 – Jenni Johnson and the Jazz Junketeers.
+Saturday, August 14 – Jenni Johnson & the Jazz Junketeers.
 If Jenni Johnson offered nothing more than her voice, smooth and sweet as honey, it would be plenty.
 But that’s only part of what makes her jazz-infused performances unforgettable: With a heart as big as that voice, Jenni takes us on joyous world-wide musical tour with the always excellent Junketeers providing impeccable support.

 Saturday, August 28 - VT Bluegrass Pioneers unite the talents of four of Vermont’s veteran and best-known bluegrass musicians: brothers “Banjo” Dan and Willy Lindner, and bassist Sam Blagden (Banjo Dan & the Midnite Plowboys), and Danny Coane (The Throbulators and the Radio Rangers, and, since 1998, with Vermont’s nationally award-winning honky tonk heroes, the Starline Rhythm Boys).
 Rooted in the hard-driving tradition of first-generation bluegrass, the four share lead and harmony vocals, and in a unique twist Dan and Danny, both of whom are commanding banjo players, alternate on that instrument and rhythm guitar, while Willy holds forth on mandolin.